What the heck do I do now?

 - Understand how you can leverage your athletic career moving forward – what keys (lessons, celebrity, behaviors, networks) can you leverage to get a great start in your new challenge?

 - Network!!!
 People provide opportunities in life so it is critical you develop your network while you are competing in professional or elite sports – when fans and others are most interested in your progress.
 Get everyone’s business card, show interest in what others are doing, involve others in your career and get involved in the community.
 Create opportunities for yourself while you are competing.

 - Create your personal brand.
 Tell your story and build your brand.
 Part of your story will be you as the athlete – a compelling part of your life story that will interest many.

 - Join a support network with those who can understand your challenge and/or find a mentor who has “been there done that”.
 The network and mentor will be invaluable for you to test ideas, provide feedback, learn “what’s out there” and empathize with your emotional challenges.

 Have a plan, be organized and don’t wait too long to start the process thinking about your next passion.
 You can’t play forever and there are many opportunities out there for you to leverage great behaviors you have developed in sport and explore new talents.

 John Haime is a former Tournament Professional Golfer and struggled with the transition from sport to life after sport.
-He is currently President of New Edge Performance and one of the world’s leading experts in Emotional Intelligence as it pertains to performance in sport.
-He is a Viktre Athletes partner helping to create the world’s largest social media network for Professional Athletes, Olympians and National Team players.
+He is currently President of John Haime Performance and one of the world’s leading experts in Emotional Intelligence as it pertains to performance in sport.
+He regularly transitions professional and elite athletes from sport to life after sport.
 See www.johnhaime.com.